derFreemaker/ClassSystem/Readme.md

 The [Samples](https://github.com/derFreemaker/ClassSystem/tree/master/samples) also act as Documentation.

-`ClassSystem.lua` is the only file you need.
+`class_system.lua` is the only file you need.
 It contains all files combined from the src folder.
 It is not performance optimized at the moment.

 The tests are awfully writen but work.